 - What happened?
 Write down a brief account of the incident.
 This will remind you later which incident you wrote about as you review your notes.

 - What feelings did I experience during this event?
 Feel free to look at a list of emotions if you need help naming what you feel.
-Answering this question each time will helps you become faster at identifying your emotions.
+Answering this question each time helps you become faster at identifying your emotions.

 - What beliefs do I hold that might have caused these feelings?
 Look for distorted thinking in these beliefs.
 Some common examples of distorted thinking can be found here.